 “We are very aware of our clients’ cost considerations, while still remaining focused on quality.
 With our flexible approach, we are able to provide superior work product and results at a much lower cost than many larger firms.”

-Matt Plant focuses in securities litigation and regulatory law.
+Matt Plant focuses his practice on securities litigation and regulatory law.
 He has appeared on behalf of corporate and institutional clients in federal and state courts in New York and New Jersey, and at arbitrations before various self-regulatory organizations.
 He also represents individual registered representatives and corporate clients in connection with self-regulatory organizations and state investigations and inquiries.

 Over the past years, Matt has personally witnessed product failures that have resulted in complex litigation for his clients.
 These failures have included hedge funds and structured products, among other examples.
 Matt is highly adept in guiding his clients beyond such obstacles and in overcoming financial product specific litigation claims.